-Vision insurance is available to employees and their eligible dependents.
-Information regarding the vision plan is available in the Benefits Portal.
+Vision insurance is available to employees and their eligible dependents and is not subject to the spousal carve-out.
+The Benefits Portal on the Perry Township Schools website provides information regarding the vision plan.

 VOLUNTARY BENEFITS:

 AFLAC SUPPLEMENTAL INSURANCE POLICIES